plone/training/docs/plone-deployment/project-start.md

 make frontend-start
 ```

-The Frontend initiation takes longer due to the initial codebase compilation.
+The Frontend initiation takes longer due to the initial codebase compilation for both the NodeJS server as the browser javascript bundles.
 A successful startup displays:

 ```
 🎭 Volto started at 0.0.0.0:3000 🚀